NSF announces $55 million toward national research priorities

 The cooperative agreements are through NSF's Experimental Program to Stimulate Competitive Research (EPSCoR) as part of its Research Infrastructure Improvement (RII) Track-2...
 Read more.

 The Center for Optical Materials Science and Engineering Technologies (COMSET), formed in 2000, is an interdisciplinary unit of the College of Engineering and Science at Clemson University.
-COMSET provides an organized framework with significant centralized infrastructure for faculty with common interests to collaborate in developing advanced materials, devices and systems that generate, transmit, manipulate and utilize light.
+COMSET provides an organized framework with a significant centralized infrastructure for faculty with common interests to collaborate in developing advanced materials, devices, and systems that generate, transmit, manipulate and utilize light.

-COMSET conducts an important blend of “what-if” basic science and more applied research with immediate deliverables in wide-ranging areas including organic LEDs, specialty optical fiber, light-emitting plastics, glasses and crystals.
+COMSET conducts an important blend of “what-if” basic science and more applied research with immediate deliverables in wide-ranging areas, including organic LEDs, specialty optical fiber, light-emitting plastics, glasses, and crystals.

 We welcome you to explore this website and contact us with collaborative opportunities.

 - The National Academy of Engineering (NAE) has named a new member from Clemson University, optics researcher Roger Stolen.
 A pioneer in engineering methods to harness light, Stolen is a distinguished visiting professor in materials science and engineering and a faculty member in COMSET.